 If you crave a sweet drink, I recommend a bottle of kombucha.
 It’s sweet and fizzy and nearly sugar-free.
 Plus, it contains healthy bacteria that your gut needs.

 Don’t Go At It Alone

 Please discuss any dietary changes and health concerns with your doctor or team of healthcare professionals.
-Remember, many doctors are not trained in nutrition, so seek out a doctor, nutritionist, dietician or nutrition coach who has training in nutrition and who can help you implement an integrative approach to treating your candida.
+Remember, many doctors are not trained in nutrition, so seek out a doctor, nutritionist, dietician, or trained nutrition professional who can help you implement an integrative approach to treating your candida.

-Don’t just look for someone who doesn’t just prescribe pills but also helps you successfully implement diet changes, either.
+Don’t just look for someone who doesn’t just prescribe pills; rather, look for someone who can help you successfully implement diet changes.
 Integrative and functional medicine doctors look beyond the pillbox to help treat your whole body, not just the symptoms.